De'Shaan Dixon: Professional career

+Jacksonville Jaguars

 On May 2, 2022, Dixon signed with the Jacksonville Jaguars as an undrafted free agent following the 2022 NFL draft.
 On August 30, after the final roster cutdown of the preseason, Dixon made the 53-man roster for the 2022 season.

 On August 29, 2023, Dixon was waived by the Jaguars and re-signed to the practice squad.
 He signed a reserve/future contract on January 8, 2024.

 Dixon was waived/injured on August 8, 2024, after suffering a torn ACL.
 He reverted to the Jaguars' injured reserve list after going unclaimed.

+Winnipeg Blue Bombers

+On October 13, 2025, Dixon was signed to the practice roster of the Winnipeg Blue Bombers of the Canadian Football League (CFL).